SincemeTom/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ComponentAPI.md

 * On the [Visual Effect Inspector](VisualEffectComponent.md), change the **Initial Event Name** field.
 * In the component API : `initialEventName = "MyEventName";`.
-* In the component API : `initialEventID = Shader.PropertyToID("MyEventName";`.
+* In the component API : `initialEventID = Shader.PropertyToID("MyEventName");`.
 * Using the [ExposedProperty Helper Class](ExposedPropertyHelper.md).

 ## Random seed control

 Every effect instance has settings and controls for its random seed.
 You can modify the seed to influence the random values the Visual Effect Graph uses.

-* `resetSeedOnPlay = true/false`: Controls whether Unity computes a new random seed every time you call the `Play()` function.
+* `resetSeedOnPlay = true/false`: Controls whether Unity computes a new random seed every time you call the `ReInit()` function.
 This causes each random value the Visual Effect Graph uses to be different to what it was in previous simulations.
 * `startSeed = intSeed`: Sets a manual seed that the **Random Number** Operator uses to create random values for this Visual Effect.
 Unity ignores this value if `resetSeedOnPlay` is set to `true`.

 <a name="PropertyInterface"></a>